 A Waterfront Advisory Committee (WAC) has been formed for this study and is comprised of representatives from the City of Rochester, Monroe County, Town of Irondequoit, state and federal agencies, property owners, major institutions, community organizations, neighborhood associations and other waterfront stakeholders.
 The committee will provide guidance and feedback to the city and its consultants throughout the study.

 Project Documents and Information

 The next round of public information meetings will be scheduled for Fall, 2014.
 Please check back here for more updates regarding the dates, times and locations of specific meetings to be held.

 |Completion of Inventory/Analysis

 |Final Public Hearing

 We are interested in your ideas and opinions about the city’s waterfront areas!
-Take our interactive waterfront survey and leave comments about the city’s waterfront (lake, river and canal) and our new waterfront plan.
+Submit your comments and suggestions here about the city’s waterfront (lake, river and canal) and our new waterfront plan.

 For more information about the city’s LWRP or the update project in general, please contact Doug Benson, Supervising City Planner at (585) 428-6824 or firstname.lastname@example.org